fenago/ml-bootcamp/Lab_3.md

 We
-can use classification in numerous ways to solve real-life problems, and now, after learning the materials of this chapter, you should have enough knowledge to apply logistic regression to solve similar problems.
+can use classification in numerous ways to solve real-life problems, and now, after learning the materials of this lab, you should have enough knowledge to apply logistic regression to solve similar problems.
 In particular, we suggest these: